 More states are taking steps to offer medical marijuana as a substitute to prescription opioids.

 The two states are ahead of others on the subject.
-In Colorado, for example, lawmakers have grappled with allowing medical marijuana for opioid abuse treatment.
+In Colorado, for example, lawmakers have grappled with allowing medical marijuana for opioid alternative for abuse treatment.
 But they have failed to move the issue forward.

 Other states, however, such as Pennsylvania, have been more willing to take a bite out of the opioid epidemic by offering alternatives.
 Those states have been moved by evidence, including the fact that states with medical cannabis laws saw 2.21 million fewer daily doses of opioids.